 That last museum, that final monument: they just aren’t worth it.
 If you miss out on touring one famous building or tower with a killer view, it’ll give you and/or your kids a reason to return another day.

 And should your children return to that same destination, maybe with their own kids, they will have nothing but fond memories of their first visit there with you — their doting dad — who did NOT drag them all over the place to see every last thing in the guidebook.
+Of these family vacation tips, this one has legs.

 Take the city bus, figure out the subway system, rent a bike, and use your feet to experience your destination like someone who lives there.
 Go to an area farmer’s market and shop alongside residents.
 Find a neighborhood cafe and ask your server what is his or her favorite thing to do in town.
 Then go do that.